-The Severance Plan provides that upon a termination of an eligible participant's employment with us that is effected by us without "cause", as defined in the Severance Plan (or as otherwise provided in an individual participation agreement), outside of the change in control period, an eligible participant will be entitled to receive, subject to, among other things, the execution, delivery and effectiveness of a customary release of claims in our favor, (1) a cash payment equal to nine months (or 12 months for the Chief Executive Officer) of such eligible participant's annual base salary then in effect (based on the employee designation of the participant) and (2) continued payment of premiums for the eligible participant's continued coverage under our health insurance plans for a period of time (either nine months for most of the NEOs or 12 months for the Chief Executive Officer).
+The Severance Plan provides that upon a termination of an eligible participant's employment with us that is effected by us without "cause", as defined in the Severance Plan (or as otherwise provided in an individual participation agreement), outside of the change in control period, an eligible participant will be entitled to receive, subject to, among other things, the execution, delivery and effectiveness of a customary release of claims in our favor, (1) a lump sum cash payment equal to a portion of his or her base salary (12 months for Mr. Chamoun and nine months for each of the other NEOs) then in effect (based on the employee designation of the participant) and (2) continued payment of premiums for the eligible participant's continued coverage under our health insurance plans for a period of time (up to 12 months for Mr. Chamoun and nine months for each of the other NEOs).
 The Chief Executive Officer is additionally entitled to receive such severance benefits if he resigns for "good reason."

-The Severance Plan also provides that upon a termination of an eligible participant's employment with us that is effected by us without "cause" within the change in control period, which is three months prior to the closing and 12 months after the closing of a change in control of our Company, the eligible participant will be entitled to receive, subject to, among other things, the execution, delivery and effectiveness of a customary release of claims in our favor, (1) a lump sum cash payment equal to 12 months (or 18 months for the Chief Executive Officer) of such eligible participant's annual base salary then in effect (based on the employee designation of the participant), (2) an additional lump sum cash payment equal to either 100% or 150% (for the Chief Executive Officer)) of the annual target cash bonus for the year in which the termination occurs, (3) continued payment of premiums for the eligible participant's continued coverage under our health insurance plans for a period of time (either

-12 months for most of the NEOs or 18 months for the Chief Executive Officer) and (4) all time-vesting stock options and other stock awards that the participant holds as of the date of termination will accelerate, and any performance-vesting equity awards will vest and become exercisable according to the applicable award agreements.
+The Severance Plan also provides that upon a termination of an eligible participant's employment with us that is effected by us without "cause" within the change in control period, which is three months prior to the closing and 12 months after the closing of a change in control of our Company, the eligible participant will be entitled to receive, subject to, among other things, the execution, delivery and effectiveness of a customary release of claims in our favor, (1) a lump sum cash payment equal to a portion of his or her base salary (18 months for Mr. Chamoun and 12 months for each of the other NEOs) then in effect (based on the employee designation of the participant), (2) an additional lump sum cash payment equal to 150% (for Mr. Chamoun) or 100% (for each of the other NEOs) of the annual target cash bonus for the year in which the termination occurs, (3) continued payment of premiums for the eligible participant's continued coverage under our health insurance plans for a period of time (up to 18 months for Mr. Chamoun and 12 months for each of the other NEOs) and (4) all time-vesting stock options and other stock awards that the participant holds as of the date of termination will accelerate, and any performance-vesting equity awards will vest and become exercisable according to the applicable award agreements.
 Executive officers, including our NEOs and our Chief Executive Officer, are additionally entitled to receive such severance benefits if he or she resigns for "good reason" within the change in control period.

 The payments and benefits provided under the executive severance plan in connection with a change in control may not be eligible for a federal income tax deduction by us pursuant to Section 280G of the Internal Revenue Code of 1986, as amended (the "Code").

 These payments and benefits may also subject an eligible participant, including the NEOs, to an excise tax under Section 4999 of the Code.
 If the payments or benefits payable in connection with a change in control would be subject to the excise tax imposed under Section 4999 of the Code, then those payments or benefits will be reduced if such reduction would result in a higher net after-tax benefit to the recipient.